 How the audio world has evolved in recent years.
 The mobile phone has taken over from dedicated portable audio devices which came down in price from the previous dizzy expensive heights.
 Many homes and offices now use Alexa and other wireless speakers or devices to interact and listen to music which is likely using wifi or caan be used on the phone.

-MP3 Players or portable devices were a big deal and blew peoples minds that hundreds of albums not just songs could fit on a single device, no need to burn CDs and hit the limit of 80minutes or less audio.
-Back in the day MP3 Players were used just about everywhere, they were great no need to carry a few CDs instead carry hundreds or more of your favourite music which fits easily into your hand, or connect to your car.
+MP3 Players or portable devices were a big deal.
+They blew peoples minds that hundreds of albums not just songs, could fit on a single device.
+No need to burn CDs, and hit the limit of 80minutes or less audio.
+Back in the day MP3 Players were used just about everywhere, they were great no need to carry a few CDs instead carry hundreds or more of your favourite music which fits easily into your hand, or connect to your car, but yes navigating and touch was not quite there yet...

-The average MP3 file is around 4MB, so it is easy to see the attraction of having your favourite tracks available or to store a whole catalogue of music and to create play lists of your favourite music or soundtracks.
+The average MP3 file was around 4MB, so it is easy to see the attraction of having your favourite tracks available and actually portable, and to create play lists of your favourite music or soundtracks.
+Oh how we forget what a pain adding tracks and moving things arounnd was, and how improved battery and displays have come.

-Cheaper USB sticks based systems start at a few pounds £10+.
-Hard drive based devices used to cost over £100+ with an average starting point of IPods at £130.
-Cheaper Flash and Hard Drive storage will mean prices will lower and capacities continue to increase as more people look to play not only MP3s but audiobooks and long podcasts.
+Cheaper USB sticks based systems started at a few pounds £10+.
+But were really not great, hard drive based devices used to cost around £100+ with an average starting point of IPods at £130.

-I would still reccomend a cheaper device if you run or exercise alot and dont want to risk your pricey phone from damage, but of course many of these may include fitness tracking so if your using those features its a risk you need to take.
-For running or just listening a cheap but decent dedicated player is still has its place.
+I would still reccomend a cheaper device if you run or exercise alot and dont want to risk your pricey phone from damage, but of course if you want to use a fitness app, you might be best to invest in a pouch and great case instead.

 Way back many people seemed to find their first MP3 player was too small or feature limiting so you should check how much stuff are you actually going to want?
 2GB is plenty for most unless you wish to use it to carry documents/pdfs or to store and play video files.